Johnson ’23 creates first model of prehistoric creature

 You can major or minor in studio art or graphic design, or choose the art education specialist program if you want to teach art in secondary schools.

-Studio art majors focus in one of seven areas: ceramics, drawing, painting, photography, sculpture, fibers or printmaking.
+Studio art majors focus in one of these six areas: ceramics, drawing, painting, photography, sculpture or printmaking.
 Some double-major in such areas as art history, multimedia journalism and mass communication, psychology, biology, education or business.

 A faculty advisor will work with you to integrate your experience, including art-related internships, toward future goals.
 That often means preparing for graduate school or a career in art administration or education, art therapy, medical illustration or museum work or with a design agency.